ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/setup_boilerplate.md

 <div class="d-none">http://ucsb-cs-course-repos.github.io/topics/setup_boilerplate/</div>

+# Welcome!

+If you are new to this format, please start with the "welcome" section of the page [Setup: New Course](/topics/setup_new_course/) before reading this page.

+# Boilerplate files

-There are several files that every repo in this format needs, and that are seldom modified.
+There are several files that every repo in this format needs (including both course level and offering level repos).
+These files typically:
+* do NOT need to be modified by the instructor or customized for each course
+* but they DO need to be updated periodically as new versions of GitHub pages, and the various components on which GitHub pages depends (Ruby, Jekyll, etc) are updated, typically to fix bugs and security vulnerabilities.

+So periodically, you may need to run the script that updates these files.

+# How to setup (or update) the boilerplate files

 Typically, the only modification needed is to copy a brand new set of these files from here: